mrmdlab/Segmenthor/README.md

 - after adjusting brightness, Should allow user to have the option to compute again.
 - freeze the conda environment
 - Ctrl+Y, redo (undo the previous "undo")
-- consider saving masks to `derivatives/masks` or in the same folder as the image file
 - cache image embedding in `derivatives/embedding`
 - explore image augmentation, denoising, superresolution
 - feature: bounding box prompt
     - rotating the box?
-- feature: brush
 - Fix bug: if multiple mask instances in one slice overlap, the volume displayed may be wrong.

 ### OTHERS